Autumn 2021

 1 Tbsp Maldon salt

-Porchetta makes a wonderful alternative to Turkey for your festive centrepiece.
-Porchetta originates from Italy and is a rolled joint of pork belly stuffed full of fragrant herbs.
+Porchetta makes a wonderful alternative to turkey for your festive centerpiece.
+Porchetta originates from Italy and is a rolled roast of pork belly stuffed full of fragrant herbs.
 It is slow cooked for soft tender meat but still with beautiful crispy crackling on the outside.
-Serve this Porchetta alongside rosemary roast potatoes and fresh sautéed greens.
+Serve this porchetta alongside rosemary roasted potatoes and fresh sautéed greens.

-Once you are ready to cook your pork remove from the fridge.
-Place it on a board skin side down, and then cover the flesh with your stuffing mixture.
-Using butchers string carefully roll your meat and bind together in 3 or 4 places tightly to keep it in a roll.
+Once you are ready to cook your pork, remove it from the refrigerator.
+Place it on a board skin side down, then cover the flesh with your stuffing mixture.
+Using butcher’s twine, carefully roll your meat and bind together in 3 or 4 places tightly to keep it in a roll.

-Place the rolled joint onto a baking tray and drizzle the skin with olive oil, rubbing it in and then sprinkle liberally with Maldon salt.
+Place the rolled roast onto a baking sheet and drizzle the skin with olive oil, rubbing it in, then sprinkle liberally with Maldon salt.
 Place the tray into your preheated oven for 30 minutes until the crackling is crispy and golden.
-Then turn your oven down to 180C and cook for a further 2 hours.
+Then turn your oven down to 350°F and cook for a further 2 hours.
 If the crackling begins to look a little too dark, then you might want to cover it with some foil.

 After the cooking time remove your porchetta from the oven and rest for 20 minutes until ready to serve!